ONLINE HELP

 1. Click "Table".

-2. In the popup that is displayed, select the dimensions of the table to create:
+2. In the window that appears, select the dimensions of the table to be created:

 Creating a table